-A sensitivity analysis would help us understand the validity of the proposed variational retrieval algorithm.
 Several issues need to be considered for practical applications of this algorithm.
-Firstly, this algorithm applies a C-G DSD model and model error may exist in quantifying natural DSDs.
+First, this algorithm applies a C-G DSD model and model error may exist in quantifying natural DSDs.
 The effect of DSD model error on the retrieval is a primary concern.
-Secondly, real measurement errors are always unknown and might be overestimated or underestimated in the variational scheme, as done in the example of Fig. 5.
+Second, real measurement errors are always unknown and might be overestimated or underestimated in the variational scheme, as done in the example of Fig. 5.
 This situation should be very common in practical applications.
 It is therefore important to know how incorrect assumption of measurement errors would affect the retrieval.
-Thirdly, there might exist errors that are attributed to the forward model error.
-The forward model outputs.
-Examples in Figs 4 and 5 do not include a model error although they show good performance of this algorithm for non-bias assumption.
+Third, there might exist errors that are attributed to the forward model error.
+The forward model error can result in differences between radar observations and forward model outputs.
+Examples in Figs. 4 and 5 do not include a model error although they show good performance of this algorithm for nonbias assumption.
 It would be helpful to know the effect of observation operator error on the retrieval.

 If the data simulation assumes a different DSD from the one used in the variational analysis, the observation operator error is then introduced.
-For example, the 'truth' simulation may use the exponential DSD while the retrieval uses the C-G DSD model.
+For example, the "truth" simulation may use the exponential DSD while the retrieval uses the C-G DSD model.
 As suggested by the study of Cao et al. (2009), however, the DSD model error does not degrade the performance of variational retrieval too much.
 The sensitivity tests in the rest of this section will focuses on investigating the effect of error and bias.